Data-Bear-HB/River-Otters-in-Oregon/README.md

    -the user who made the highest number of otter observation records was [BearTracker] (https://www.inaturalist.org/people/beartracker), Kim Cabrera

-   -By observering photos of otter scat (part of the image data) it seems that otters eat a lot of crayfish because you can see their shells in the otter scat.
+   -After observing several otter scat images (INSERT PHOTO HERE), it seems that otters eat a lot of crayfish because you can see their shells in the scat.

-c.
-Actionable information: If you're looking to observe river otters, I reccomend looking in bodies of water in
+c. **Actionable information**: If you're looking to observe river otters, many were spotted in these areas:

-Portland:
+Portland: Whitaker Ponds, Bybee Lake, and ________(golf course pond)

 Coast Populations:

 Rivers with many sightings:

-(specific parts of Oregon) with a higher likelihood of spotting otters during ________ (specific times of year).
-We know that otter populations (more than one otter) were observed in __________ (general location) in the past five years.